masonnystrom/beautiful-jekyll/_posts/2020-03-6-Maker-2019-vault-activity.md

 image: img/Figures for Build1/maker_vault_creation_png.png
 author: Mason Nystrom
 ---
-Feel free to read the post on Medium

 MakerDAO's vaults have been the flagship product of the Decentralized Finance (DeFi) ecosystem with Maker accounting for the majority of total value locked in DeFi protocols and platforms.

 # Maker Vaults Impressive Rise to DeFi Dominance